ziembor/powershellQuickStart/PITCHME.md

 ### '`', `;`, $_, $?,
 - $_ and $PSItem stand for “The current object in the PowerShell pipeline".
 - $? and $LASTEXITCODE stand "exist code from last command"
-- '`' - escape next character, i.e. `n - \n, ` at end of line supersed EOL
+- ` - escape next character, i.e. ``n - \n, ` at end of line supersed EOL
-- ';' - separate commands in the same line
+- ; - separate commands in the same line

 ---
 ### conditions
 ```